contiv/contiv.github.io/websrc/source/documents/networking/aci_setup.md

 Create a key and certicate.
 Add the certificate to APIC using the procedure described [here](http://www.cisco.com/c/en/us/td/docs/switches/datacenter/aci/apic/sw/kb/b_KB_Signature_Based_Transactions.pdf).

-2. Set the APIC_CERT_DN Environment Variable
-Find the distinguished name (DN) of the key that was added to APIC and pass it to the ACI-GW via the `APIC_CERT_DN` environment variable.
+2. Set the APIC_CERT_DN Environment Variable in aci config Find the distinguished name (DN) of the key that was added to APIC and pass it to the ACI-GW via the `APIC_CERT_DN` environment variable.
 This DN is of the form *uni/userext/user-admin/usercert-admin* The exact DN can be found from the APIC visore, for example, `APIC_CERT_DN=uni/userext/user-admin/usercert-admin`.